purdyjen/RPS-Multiplayer/README.md

 ## Multiplayer
  * display two user sign-up forms
-    * same layout as in Star Wars RPG?
+    * same layout in Star Wars RPG?
     * is sign-up necessary? sufficient just to have player one and player two?
  * player one inputs name and selects RPS
     * data sent to realtime database